What is Spyware/Malware?

 - Ignore pop-ups and close them immediately.
 If a nondescript window pops up and tells you your computer is infected with 481 viruses, and it can clean them for only $39.99....it's lying.

 - Avoid Internet Explorer.
-While much better than it used to be, it’s still far less secure than other available browsers.
-Firefox, Chrome, and Safari are safe and secure browsers, with built-in pop-up blockers and most have extensive plugin architectures to customize the browser as you like.
+While it's much better than it used to be, it’s still far less secure than other available browsers.
+Firefox, Chrome, and Safari are safe and secure browsers with built-in, pop-up blockers, and most have extensive plugin architectures to customize the browser as you like.

 - Run your spyware scanner of choice regularly, just to be safe.
 And keep it updated.